You too can beat that stress!

-If you're really stuck with some issues, I recommend you just take the plunge and talk to one of the (relationship) experts - qualified and experienced counsellors - at Presto Experts.
+If you’re really stuck with some issues, I recommend you just take the plunge and talk to one of the Better Help licensed counsellors.

-"Yeah right", I can hear you say!
-"If I had the time to do that then I wouldn't be on this page."
-And perhaps you don't like the new-age sound of this either.
+“Yeah right”, I can hear you say!
+“If I had the time to do that then I wouldn’t be on this page.”
+And perhaps you don’t like the new-age sound of this stress relief tip either.

 I get that.
 However, if you do take the time out, you’ll be much more productive and effective, and you’ll achieve tons more in a shorter space of time.
 So, go ahead and make it work.